-Binding contract exception.
-The binding contract exception has been repealed for tax years beginning after May 17, 2006.
-For tax years beginning before May 18, 2006, the following rules apply: The taxpayer may claim a 100% exclusion with respect to transactions in the ordinary course of a trade or business under a binding contract if such contract is between the taxpayer and an unrelated person (defined below) and such contract was in effect on September 17, 2003, and at all times thereafter.
+The Tax Increase Prevention and Reconciliation Act of 2005 repealed the ETI binding contract exception for tax years beginning after May 17, 2006.
+For tax years beginning before May 18, 2006, the following rules apply: The taxpayer may claim an ETI exclusion with respect to transactions in the ordinary course of a trade or business under a binding contract if such contract is between the taxpayer and an unrelated person (defined below) and such contract was in effect on September 17, 2003, and at all times thereafter.